HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 comments: true
 ---

 Over the past month, news headlines worldwide have been dominated by a single topic, COVID-19.
 COVID-19 (colloquially called “the Coronavirus”) originated in mainland China where it infected tens of thousands over the course of several weeks.
-Since then it has spread abroad, appearing in countries like Iran, Italy, and The United States.
-The virus’ spread has stoked fear and panic around the world, leading many citizens of all countries to wonder if there’s a pandemic brewing in their own backyards.
+Since then, news coverage of the virus' progress has been constant.
+People around the world have been subjected to a media barrage of news about the potential dangers of a plague and about each new country COVID-19 has spread to.
+This has led many citizens of all countries to fear that there really is a pandemic brewing in their own backyards.
+Others have dismissed the news as overblown and exaggerated.

-This begs the question: How far has the Coronavirus actually spread?
+This begs the question: How far is the Coronavirus actually spreading?
 In layman's terms, is it time to panic?

 ## Geographic Distribution